University of St. Francis: University of St. Francis (1998-present)

 The school became the University of St. Francis in 1998, the same year the school began offering online courses and degree programs.
-In 2002, Michael J. Vinciguerra was named the university’s eighth president, and by 2004 was organized in five colleges: College of Arts & Sciences, College of Business & Health Administration, College of Education, College of Nursing and Health Professions, and College of Professional Studies.
+In 2002, Michael J. Vinciguerra was named the university's eighth president, and by 2004 was organized in five colleges: College of Arts & Sciences, College of Business & Health Administration, College of Education, College of Nursing and Health Professions, and College of Professional Studies.

 In 2009, the university received doctoral degree granting authority and the Art & Design Department opened the Center for Art & Design in a renovated space in the Rialto Square Theatre in downtown Joliet.
-USF’s new alma mater, Our St. Francis, was composed and first performed by Robert Kase.
+USF's new alma mater, Our St. Francis, was composed and first performed by Robert Kase.

 In 2013, Arvid Johnson became the university's ninth president and the university's first overseas graduate program was established with Brno University of Technology in the Czech Republic.
 The university's St. Bonaventure Campus opened in downtown Joliet with additional classrooms, offices, and a business incubator.
 In 2016, Guardian Angel Hall opened to students at St. Clare Campus, located at 1550 Plainfield Road (about one mile from the main campus) as the home to the USF Leach College of Nursing.

 In 2018, new construction was completed on the LaVerne & Dorothy Brown Science Hall on the main campus.
 The university celebrated its centennial anniversary in 2020.

 Dr. Ryan Hendrickson was announced as the incoming president of the university in February, 2025.
-He will begin as the 10th president of St. Francis beginning on June 1, 2025.
+His tenure as the 10th president of St. Francis began on June 1, 2025.